You found our list of unique virtual talent show ideas.

-Remote talent shows typically occur via video conferencing platforms such as Zoom, WebEx, or Google Meet.
+Virtual talent shows typically occur via video conferencing platforms such as Zoom, WebEx, or Google Meet.
 Online audiences gather to watch amateurs perform entertaining acts.
-During virtual talent competitions, judges or attendees vote for a winning act.
-The purpose is to provide entertainment for the audience and recognition for the participants.
+During these competitions, judges or attendees vote for a winning act.
+The purpose of the event is to provide entertainment for the audience and recognition for the participants.

 This list contains: